adamrushuk/devops-lab/README.md

 ### Running the Build workflow

-Now that Azure authentication has been configured with coresponding secrets, the build workflow is ready to be run:
+Now that Azure authentication has been configured with corresponding secrets, the build workflow is ready to be run:

 1. Navigate to the [build workflow](/actions?query=workflow%3Abuild).
 1. Click the `Run workflow` drop-down button.